thoughtbot/pester/README.md

 will post to.

 If the PR does not have a "Sign off" of "LGTM", it will be reposted to the same rooms again after 30 minutes.
+The time threshold to repost can be configured using the ENV var, `REPOST_THRESHOLD`.

 To make sure your PR goes to the correct place, your PR description should include tags like `#rails #javascript #design`.
 Beggar will parse and send to